qtsky89/portfolio/django/templates/gosas.md

 ## Summary
-- **Situation**: Naver search engine team only offers C++ library.
-I wanted to use other modern languages when making search logic for productivity.
+- **Situation**: Naver search engine team only offered a C++ library.
+To be more productive, I wanted to use other modern languages when making search logic that uses search engine's library.
-- **Task**: Wrap Naver search engine library, so search developers can leverage modern languages like Go lang.
+- **Task**: Wrap Naver search engine library, so search developers can leverage modern languages like Golang.
-- **Action**: Wrapped term extractor, synonym finder, ebool parser part.
-Changed automatic machine language type to Golang slice, map.
+- **Action**: Wrapped term extractor, synonym finder, and ebool parser.
+Changed automatic machine language type to Golang's slice and map.
 Set CI/CD pipeline.
-Keep maintained when new search engine feature comes out.
+Maintained when new search engine features come out.
-- **Result**: There is no significant performance drop when changing from C++ to Go.
-And developers can make their search logic 2 times faster compared to C++.
-More than a hundred of Naver search service adopted this library.
-I announced that result in 2020 Naver's Engineering Day workshop.
+- **Result**: There was no significant performance drop when changing from C++ to Go.
+Developers could make their search logic twice as fast as C++.
+More than a hundred Naver search services adopted this library.
+I announced this result at 2020 Naver's Engineering Day workshop.
 - **Tech Stack**: Swig, Golang, C++
-- **Duration**: 4 member, 1 yr+
+- **Duration**: 2020.01.28 ~ present, 4 members

 ## Engineering day presentation
 * Delivered a presentation on the topic of Go Search Library in 2020 Naver's Engineering Day workshop.